nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The user types and enters the command `aelr eid/1 s/2022-03-04 e/2022-03-06` where 1 is the employee id, 2022-03-04 is the start date and 2022-03-06 is the end date.
 2. The parser checks that the end date `e/` is after the start date represented by `s/`.The end date `e/` also must be less than 7 days away from the start date `s/`.
 If both conditions are not satisfied, an error message will be shown.
 3. The parser would initialise a `Id` constructed from the input of argument `eid/` and a list of `LeaveDate` objects representing every single day in the range between `s/` and `e/` with the end and start dates inclusive.
+4. The `Id` and list of `LeaveDate` are passed down to the newly created command.
-4. The command is executed.
+5. The command is executed.
 The command first tries to find the `Employee` with ID 1.
 If the `Employee` does not exist, an error message will be displayed.
-5. The command then checks if the employee has taken leave on any of the days in the range between the start date `s/` and end date `e/` inclusive.
+6. The command then checks if the employee has taken leave on any of the days in the range between the start date `s/` and end date `e/` inclusive.
 If this is the case, an error message would be thrown.
-5. Assuming step 6 completes with no exception, `Employee` is added to `Leave` on all the days in the range of the start day to end date inclusive
+7. Assuming step 6 completes with no exception, `Employee` is added to `Leave` on all the days in the range of the start day to end date inclusive
-6. SudoHr will show all the days on which the employee has successfully taken leave.
+8. SudoHr will show all the days on which the employee has successfully taken leave.

 ##### Feature considerations
 We intentionally decide to limit the range of days to be added to be 1 week.
 This is because we wanted to prevent excessively large ranges that are illogical such as taking leaves throughout multiple years.
 Hence we decided that 1 week would be the most appropriate number as it is the typical length of leave taken when people go on vacation.